 If you are retiring as part of a business exit, you'll need to consider succession planning and also your personal retirement planning.
 As well as financial retirement planning, it's worth thinking hard about what you plan to do: successful business owners can find themselves at a loose end.

 Business exit planning

 Ideally your business exit plan should be developed and put into action years before the business exit happens.
 Advance planning helps you get the business into shape (if you are selling it) and to develop a successor (if you are retiring).

-A long-term business exit plan also lets you maximise tax planning opportunities such as making payments into your personal pension.
-You will also want to ensure that the business qualifies for entrepreneurs' relief on Capital Gains Tax unless you have already used your lifetime allowance.
+A long-term business exit plan also lets you maximise tax planning opportunities - such as making payments into your personal pension - and ensuring the business is in the best possible shape to achieve the best sale value.
+You will also want to ensure that the business qualifies for Business Asset Disposal Relief on Capital Gains Tax.

 Involve other stakeholders such as other shareholders, key employees, important customers and suppliers in planning your business exit strategy.
 Their support can be crucial for a successful business exit.